Frequently Asked Questions

 When are groups held?

 Groups are held weeknights, usually 7-8:30pm, in Long Beach.
-They usually meet once a week for nine weeks.
+They meet once a week for nine weeks.

 Can I drop in?

 Because the information shared in group is confidential, we do not permit drop-ins.
 Please call to preregister.

 Who leads the support groups?